Energy gap for Yang-Mills connections, II: Arbitrary closed Riemannian manifolds: Flat connections and the ojasiewicz--Simon gradient inequality

 for some flat connection, $\Gamma_\infty$, of class $W^{1,q}$ on $P$.
 This conclusion could also be deduced from \cite[Theorem 1.5]{UhlLp}, noting that we obtain strong rather than weak convergence here because the local convergence over each ball $B_\rho(x_\alpha)$ is trivially strong (since the local connection one-forms are identically zero with respect to suitable trivializations of $P\restriction B_\rho(x_\alpha)$).
+(More generally, the arguments of \cite{UhlLp, UhlRem} can be used to show that the space of gauge-equivalence classes of Yang--Mills connections on a principal $G$-bundle over a closed, $d$-dimensional, Riemannian manifold with a uniform $L^p$ bound on curvature is compact when $p>d/2$.)

+By contrast, the moduli space of gauge-equivalence classes of anti-self-dual connections on a principal $G$-bundle over a closed, four-dimensional, oriented, Riemannian manifold \cite[Section 4.4]{DK} is not compact.
+One has local elliptic estimates for connection one-forms in terms of curvature and if one also had a uniform $L^p$ bound, with $p>2$, on the curvature of anti-self-dual connections, then one would obtain compactness, just as above.
+However, because one only has a uniform $L^2$ bound on the curvature of anti-self-dual connections and the $L^{d/2}$ norm on two-forms over a $d$-manifold is conformally invariant, the argument fails.